-- Continue stakeholder engagement to identify and evaluate concerns, potential, and likelihood of various approaches - Synthesize research results - Target, design, and conduct process studies focusing on ecosystem impacts and providing information to evaluated effectiveness - Take part in large-scale, controlled demonstration projects with complementary scale ocean and atmospheric carbon observations - Assess risks associated with the various approaches - Provide, compare, and contrast results of cost-benefit analyses for the various approaches
+- Continue stakeholder engagement to identify and evaluate concerns, potential, and likelihood of various approaches - Synthesize research results and disseminate through transparent data and knowledge sharing, including evaluation and comparison of monitoring methods and enhancement of CO2 uptake models - Target, design, and conduct process studies focusing on ecosystem impacts and providing information to evaluated effectiveness - Take part in large-scale, controlled demonstration projects with complementary scale ocean and atmospheric carbon observations that obtain applicable permits from regulatory entities, as appropriate - Assess risks associated with the various approaches - Provide, compare, and contrast results of cost-benefit analyses for the various approaches through LCA and TEA

+Wave 2 Example

-Wave 2 Example: Rapid Technology Development through Public Private Partnerships-Saildrone USV as a case study and template
+Rapid Technology Development through Public Private Partnerships-Saildrone USV as a case study and template

-- Public-Private Partnerships and interagency • agreements can be powerful collaborations to rapidly advance technologies by harnessing the strength of each type of organization, driving towards a shared vision of rapidly developing ocean observing technology.
-Saildrone Inc and NOAA Research combined complimentary skills in science and engineering to rapidly develop global-classes of uncrewed surface vehicles (USV) for ocean research.
+• Public-Private Partnerships and interagency agreements can be powerful collaborations to rapidly advance technologies by harnessing the strength of each type of organization, driving towards a shared vision of rapidly developing ocean observing technology.
+Saildrone Inc. and NOAA Research combined complimentary skills in science and engineering to rapidly develop global-classes of uncrewed surface vehicles (USV) for ocean research.
 NOAA Research has foundational knowledge to design, operate and improve global ocean observing systems for high impact phenomena such as ENSO, tsunami and carbon flux.
-Saildrone has the ability to leverage private capital and invest in the complex design and manufacturing of uncrewed vehicles, associated state of the art software and electronics and rapidly scale to meet the density of observations required to advance research and improve ocean forecasting. - In just 6 years, NOAA and Saildrone have checked off an impressive set of accomplishments while building a global community of practice using USVs, including: setting endurance records in the harshest oceans on the planet, the highest northerly USV deployment, a circumnavigation of Antarctica, and surviving inside a Category 4 hurricane.
-Multiple sensors and data streams have been collaboratively developed, tested, verified and documented in numerous peer reviewed journals. - By emphasizing shared needs, complementary strengths, and a clear vision for a sustainable future observing system, this case study can serve as a blueprint for public and private partners to conduct field field experiments and develop novel technology to accurately measure the fate of carbon.
+Saildrone has the ability to leverage private capital and invest in the complex design and manufacturing of uncrewed vehicles, associated state of the art software and electronics and rapidly scale to meet the density of observations required to advance research and improve ocean forecasting.

+• In just six years, NOAA and Saildrone have checked off an impressive set of accomplishments while building a global community of practice using USVs, including: setting endurance records in the harshest oceans on the planet, the highest northerly USV deployment, a circumnavigation of Antarctica, and surviving inside a Category 4 hurricane.
+Multiple sensors and data streams have been collaboratively developed, tested, verified and documented in numerous peer reviewed journals.
+For example, eDNA samples have been collected on the Saildrone Surveyor.

+• By emphasizing shared needs, complementary strengths, and a clear vision for a sustainable future observing system, this case study can serve as a blueprint for public and private partners to conduct field field experiments and develop novel technology to accurately measure the fate of carbon.